Skip to main content

 • pairs: Targets all pairs on Binance by including those with a "-" sign.

-• filters: Only has a single custom filter that always passes, so that pairVariables are set every time the job runs regardless of filters.
+• filters: A single custom filter that always passes so pairVariables are set every time the job runs.

 • overrides: This job sets no overrides.